 - 1. Officers to draw up list of questions to ask the Government on funding and resources, as well as guidelines on what sort of cladding is safe to use. - 2.
 Officers to draft a letter from the FSMC Lead Members to be sent to the Fire Minister. - 3.
-The Chair to meet with Lord Porter to raise the Committee's concerns about their ability to engage on these issues. - 4.
 Officers to share action points with the Grenfell Task and Finish Group.